paliwalvimal/mcp-servers/rebrandly/README.md

 ### Basic Usage Examples

-- Shorten linkedin.com/in/xxxxx for me please
+- Shorten linkedin.com/in/xxxxx for me
+- Get me a short URL for youtube.com/xxxxx having yyyyy as the slug/slashtag
 - Delete the short URL for rebrandly.com/xxxx for me please
 - List all the short links